 All in all it’s a vicious cycle of infuriation and it’s nothing short of a full time job (and so when you already have one of those on the go, it’s doubly exhausting!) but we keep at it because we crave that connection.

 I know I’m not really selling this whole app dating experience, but truth be told this is the reality of it.
-It’s something that we have to do, not something that we want to do.
 Can I get an AMEN?!